adem-wg/adem-spec/draft-linker-adem-wg-adem-core.md

 * For each root public key with kid `<KID>` (to be understood as a placeholder): `<KID>.adem-configuration.<OI>` Beyond these subdomains, `adem-configuration.<OI>` MUST NOT have further subdomains.

+TODO(djackson) - Why have you gone with subdomains over a folder in /.well-known/?
+               - Oh wait - for the certificate transparency benefit?
+               - My thinking was that the subdomain would not actually need to correspond to a website, just be included on the certificate.

 All these subdomains MUST be served using HTTPS only, however, they MAY not be live at all.
 All such subdomains SHOULD serve the party's endorsements and root public keys.
 Whenever such subdomains serve content, they MUST comply with the following.